Michal2SAB/Bitcoin-Stealer/README.md

 Go to the test folder and hit run.
 It will show you what would happen if a wallet from your list was found.

 # WHY DO THIS?
-There are a lot of wallets with high balances that are lost forever, this program could possibly find them and take the btc out of them.
+There are a lot of wallets with high balances that are lost forever, which means nobody can access them and the money is basically no one's.
+This program can possibly find these lost wallets and their matching private keys and take the btc out of them.

 # NOTE
 I'm not responsible for what you do with this, I made this for fun.